pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 > **Note:**
 >
 > If you have connected your Data App to GitHub with **Auto Sync & Deployment** enabled, you can also update the endpoint configurations using GitHub.
-Any changes you made in GitHub will be deployed in TiDB Cloud automatically.
+Any changes you made in GitHub will be deployed in TiDB Cloud Data Service automatically.
 For more information, see [Deploy automatically with GitHub](/tidb-cloud/data-service-manage-github-connection.md).

 ### Configure properties

-On the right pane of the endpoint details page, you can click the **Properties** tab to view and manage the following properties of the endpoint:
+On the right pane of the endpoint details page, you can click the **Properties** tab to view and configure properties of the endpoint.

+#### Basic properties

-- **Endpoint Path**: the unique path of the endpoint that users use to access it.
+- **Path**: the path that users use to access the endpoint.

-    - The path must be unique within a Data App.
+    - The combination of the request method and the path must be unique within a Data App.
-    - Only letters, numbers, underscores (`_`), and slashes (`/`) are allowed in the path, which must start with a slash (`/`) and end with a letter, number, or underscore (`_`).
+    - Only letters, numbers, underscores (`_`), and slashes (`/`) are allowed in a path.
+A path must start with a slash (`/`) and end with a letter, number, or underscore (`_`).
 For example, `/my_endpoint/get_id`.
     - The length of the path must be less than 64 characters.

 - **Endpoint URL**: (read-only) the URL is automatically generated based on the region where the corresponding cluster is located, the service URL of the Data App, and the path of the endpoint.
 For example, if the path of the endpoint is `/my_endpoint/get_id`, the endpoint URL is `https://<region>.data.tidbcloud.com/api/v1beta/app/<App ID>/endpoint/my_endpoint/get_id`.

 - **Request Method**: the HTTP method of the endpoint.
 The following methods are supported:

-    - `GET`: use this method to query data, such as a `SELECT` statement.
+    - `GET`: use this method to query or retrieve data, such as a `SELECT` statement.
-    - `POST`: use this method to insert data, such as an `INSERT` statement.
+    - `POST`: use this method to insert or create data, such as an `INSERT` statement.
+    - `PUT`: use this method to update or modify data, such as an `UPDATE` statement.
+    - `DELETE`: use this method to delete data, such as a `DELETE` statement.

 - **Timeout(ms)**: the timeout for the endpoint.